quicwg/base-drafts/draft-ietf-quic-tls.md

 A receiving endpoint detects an update when the KEY_PHASE bit doesn't match what it is expecting.
 It creates a new secret (see Section 7.2 of {{!TLS13}}) and the corresponding read key and IV.
+This uses the same variation on HKDF as defined in {{protection-keys}}; that is, the prefix "quic " is used in place of "tls13 ".

-If the packet can be decrypted and authenticated using these values, then the keys it uses for packet protection are also updated.
+If the packet can be decrypted and authenticated using the updated key and IV, then the keys it uses for packet protection are also updated.
 The next packet sent by the endpoint will then use the new keys.

-An endpoint doesn't need to send packets immediately when it detects that its peer has updated keys.
+An endpoint doesn't always need to send packets when it detects that its peer has updated keys.
 The next packet that it sends will simply use the new keys.
 If an endpoint detects a second update before it has sent any packets with updated keys it indicates that its peer has updated keys twice without awaiting a reciprocal update.
 An endpoint MUST treat consecutive key updates as a fatal error and abort the connection.

 An endpoint SHOULD retain old keys for a short period to allow it to decrypt packets with smaller packet numbers than the packet that triggered the key